-A general rule of thumb is that screws get heavier the longer they are and the higher the gauge they have.
-Longer, higher gauge screws will have fewer screws per pound, so make sure you get enough drywall screws.
+A general rule of thumb is that screws get heavier the longer they are and the higher gauge they have.
+Longer, higher gauge screws have fewer screws per pound, so make sure you get enough drywall screws.

 What Kind of Drywall Screws to Use

 Different types of sheetrock screws are better utilized in different places.
 As noted above, coarse-thread screws are best used when working with wooden studs.
 Fine thread drywall screws work best with light metal studs.

 Depending on the type of project, either ½-inch drywall or 5/8″ drywall sheets are used so 1 ¼ or 1 ⅝-inch sheetrock screws should be used.
 These lengths can safely and securely tap through ½-inch or 5/8″ thick drywall with plenty of room to secure themselves inside a wall stud.

 The longer the screw or fastener, the more secure the hold, but the harder it is to drive into the wall.
 The 1 ⅝-inch sheetrock screw may be a difficult screw to embed since over an inch remains after going through the initial ½-inch of drywall.

 The last ¼-inch to ⅛-inch of a drive is critical since the head of the drywall screw needs to crease the drywall paper and embed itself flush.

 The shorter the drywall screw, the easier it is to align this final drive.
 But if you drive the screw into the drywall too deep, it will fail to stay securely fastened to the wall.

 Tile backer cement board requires special screws that resist corrosion.
 The alkali levels in certain cement board will corrode typical screws.